 Share with your child images of where you are going and talk about what they will see and experience.
 They can even begin a scrapbook with images of their vacation before they leave and complete it when they return, so they have a feeling of control over the experience.
 Pack a few things in your child's travel backpack that will help your child with transitioning and waiting, such as favorite music on their mp3 player, favorite DVDs, a new coloring book, or a new toy.
 Remember to always pack snacks and juice or water; a hungry kid is a cranky kid (and that goes for adults too).

 3. Head off the meltdowns and tantrums at the pass.
 As a parent you notice the signs that a meltdown is brewing.
 It could be whining, or attempts to agitate their siblings, and you know that these are the early warning signs that the tantrum storm is coming.
 Take a minute and breathe before you respond.
 Children pick-up on your emotional state and mirror it via the phenomena of mirror neurons meaning if they are agitated then you are likely to mirror their emotional response, which only amplifies their tantrum.
-5 Ways to Balance Marriage, Kids, Work, Home and Health
+5 Stress-Free Ways To Balance EVERYTHING In Your Life (Yes, Really!)

 Research suggests taking a deep breath allows you to increase the flow of oxygen to your brain, whereby you'll approach the situation from a calm and rational place, rather than reactive response.
 Take a breath, let your child know you understand how they feel, and then calmly talk with your child.